johnwcowan/r7rs-work/ColorDockets.md

 For other dockets see [WG2Dockets](WG2Dockets.md).

-Free docket names: Bia Dike Gaia Nyx Orion Urania Xenos Zephyrus; Kronos used but dropped.
+Free docket names: Bia Dike Gaia Nyx Orion Xenos Zephyrus; Kronos used but dropped.

 # Docket Index